FHL1998/ME5406_Project2_Dynamic_Obstacle_Grid_FHL/README.md

 pip install -r requirements.txt
 ```

+In order to use GPU acceleration, install suitable cudn

 ## Project Execution ![maven](https://img.shields.io/badge/Project-Execution-important)
 The main scripts of the project are: `train.py`, `evaluate.py`, and `visualize.py`.
 For the detailed usage please refer to the parser in the corresponding files.
 The example of training, evaluation and visualization can be illustrated as:
 ### Trian